r-lib/clock/cran-comments.md

 ## 0.1.0 Submission

-This is the first release of clock. clock is above the recommended 5.0Mb package size because it contains a large amount of compiled code.
+This is the first release of clock.